 How Does Blast 5 Training Work?

-In addition to these power exercises, the schedule includes other compound movement like military presses, rowers and their variations AND plenty of ancillary, isolation exercises for biceps, calves, triceps, shoulders, pecs and lats performed the bodybuilding way, with moderate loads and short rest times.
+In addition to these power exercises, the schedule includes other compound movements like military presses, rowers and their variations AND plenty of ancillary, isolation exercises for biceps, calves, triceps, shoulders, pecs, and lats performed the bodybuilding way, with moderate loads and short rest times.

 CNS Stimulation For Muscle Gains

 Aside from the muscles, the central nervous system is also challenged in two different ways, on one hand, the low reps, powerlifter big lifts are designed to improve neuromuscular efficiency so as to be able to lift the greatest amount of possible weight in the shortest time.

 On the other hand, you are also challenged in the hypertrophy range of the program, as the moderate weights must be lifted with good form, forcing you to extend the time under load while developing a good mind-muscle connection.